 Interpreters and translators convert written materials or spoken words into another language, whether it is oral or written language of a particular community or country, or even through sign language where a person uses visual gestures to convert information.

-Interpreting and translating are two different processes but have the similar goal.
-Interpreting is the process of converting a language verbally, while translating is the process of converting the written text to another written language.
+Interpreting and translating are two different processes but have a similar goal.
+Translating is the process of converting the written text to another written language while interpreting is the process of converting a language verbally.

 What are the differences between interpreting and translating?

-The role of interpreters and translators are important in the business world.
-They enhance the communication between two businesses or people who are using different languages through by accurately converting the information from one language to another.
+The role of interpreters and translators is important in the business world.
+They enhance the communication between two businesses or people who are using different languages by accurately converting the information from one language to another.

-Medical interpreters focus on the verbal communication, they serve as liaison between the patients and hospital management or doctors.
+Medical interpreters focus on verbal communication.
+They serve as a liaison between the patients, hospital management, or doctors.
 They must know medical terms and have the ability to interpret the information to both parties (patient and hospital management or doctors).

 Conference interpreters are often the mediators that you find in multilingual meetings.
-They play an important role in global politics and international businesses.
+These interpreters play an important role in global politics and international businesses.
 They translate the message of the speaker in another language so that their client or listener can fully understand the message.
-They interpret the message of the speaker either simultaneously, through whispering, through phone, or consecutively.
+Also, they interpret the message of the speaker either simultaneously, through whispering, through phone, or consecutively.